ThomasBrazier/EasyMareyMap/README.md

 * 'phys' physical position on a reference genome (bp)
 * 'gen' genetic position on a linkage map (cM)
 * 'vld' only markers TRUE are valid and used in analyses

+### mareyMap objects

+A `mareyMap` object only contains one genetic map (i.e. one chromosome), but can contain multiple physical maps (e.g. different genomes, different distances absolute/relative).

 ## Example